-If there was a parent guide on what to say or how to act in each situation, being a parent would be one more task, and a very simple one.
-However, each person is unique, so you’ll surely realize that what works with one child doesn’t work with another one.
+If there was a parent guide on what to say or how to act in each situation, being a parent would be another daily task, and a very simple one for that matter.
+However, each person is unique, so you’ll surely realize that what works with one child doesn’t work with another.
 In addition, life is unexpected and the future impossible to control.
-We are transformed by the different experiences that happen to us through life.
+We are transformed by the different experiences we live through life.
 Many of these are good, but there are also negative ones that cannot be avoided, and that have an effect in our human development.

-The authoritarian style is based on rigidity, demand and control, with no signs of affection or response to the needs of the child.
-These are very demanding parents who are based on firm discipline.
-Children who are raised according to this style tend to be unhappy, unfriendly and feel unsafe.
+- The authoritarian style is based on rigidity, demand, and control, with no signs of affection or response to the needs of the child.
+These are very demanding parents who raise their kids on firm discipline.
+Children who are raised according to this style tend to be unhappy, unfriendly, and feel unsafe.
 On top of that, they have much lower self-esteem than other children.

 - On the other hand, the democratic style is based on discipline, but with flexibility, affection, and response to the needs of the child.
 Children who are raised with this style tend to be competent, happy, and self-sufficient.